karolherbst/shader-db/README.md

 A fossilize.sh script is provided to assist in capturing fossils, you may need to modify it based on where fossil lives on your system.

+For steam games, fossils are currently captured automatically.
+Once the game has been run for a while, you can find the fossils at `$HOME/.local/share/Steam/steamapps/shadercache/$APP_ID/fozpipelinesv4/steamapp_pipeline_cache.foz`.
+Note that you need to use the file named `steamapp_pipeline_cache.foz` and not the fossil file named `steam_*` because the later one may contain fossilized pipelines from other drivers which may use extensions not supported by your driver.
+The `steamapp_pipeline_cache.foz` file contains only those pipelines which have actually been seen during the run on your actual driver.